Galaxy Deblending using Residual Dense Neural networks

-As is evident from Figure \ref{fl_xcomp_SE}, the RDN is very efficient in recovering the fluxes for the brighter galaxies in our fields, more or less uniformly so for the high, medium and low quality images.
-The effectiveness of the RDN for this group of images can be further observed from the overlapping histograms of the true (red) and recovered (green) fluxes in the bottom left panel.
-Figure \ref{fl_ycomp_SE} shows the same plots for the fainter, \texttt{y} galaxies.
+As is evident from FIG. \ref{fl_xcomp_SE}, the RDN is very efficient in recovering the fluxes for the brighter galaxies in our fields, more or less uniformly so for the high, medium and low quality images.
 As expected, the lower quality assignments are associated with a higher scatter between real and measured fluxes, although for the brighter galaxy, there is no measurable difference between the medium and low quality marks (given the size of our test catalog).
 For the fainter galaxies, however, the low quality deblends are essentially uncorrelated with the true values.
 We find that except for secondary objects in the low-quality bin, our RDN based estimator is essentially unbiased in recovering flux values.